landonb/ohmyrepos/README.rst

 then my ``mrconfig`` rule looks like this::

   [/path/to/projects/ohmyrepos]
-  checkout = git clone 'git@github.com:landonb/ohmyrepos.git' 'ohmyrepos'
+  lib = remote_set origin https://github.com/landonb/ohmyrepos.git
   infuse = ${HOME}/.mrinfuse/infuse-ohmyrepos.sh "${@}"

 You can omit the ``"${@}"`` unless you want to pass arguments to your